risk-first/website/menagerie/Communication-Risk.md

  - Adding a thread to an application that doesn't report whether it's worked, failed, or is running out of control and consuming all the cycles of the CPU.
  - Redundancy can increase reliability, but only if you know when servers fail, and fix them quickly.
 Otherwise, you only see problems when the last server fails.
- - When building a webservice, can you assume that it's working for the users in the way you want it to?
+ - When building a web-service, can you assume that it's working for the users in the way you want it to?

 When you build a software service, or even implement a thread, ask yourself:  "How will I know next week that this is working properly?"  <!-- tweet-end -->If the answer involves manual work and investigation, then your implementation has just cost you in [Invisibility Risk](Communication-Risk#invisibility-risk).